Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Extraction of scars from the spectrum

 \item The scars are those states in $\mathbb{P}_V$ which are annihilated by the block $\mathbb{B}$.
 We first project the domain of $\mathbb{B}$ onto $\mathbb{P}_V$ by determining the operator: $[\tilde{\mathbb{B}}]_{n-m \times p}=[\mathbb{B}]_{n-m \times m} \times [M]_{m \times p}$.
 The $i$'th column of $[M]$ represents the vector $\psi_i$ expressed in the zero-mode basis.
 The scar eigenvectors are those that form the the nullspace of $\tilde{\mathbb{B}}$, and can be conveniently obtained using the Singular Value Decomposition (SVD).
 The right-singular vectors corresponding to the vanishing singular values are our required scars. \\ Note that these eigenstates so obtained, are expressed in terms of the $\psi_i$'s of $\mathbb{P}_V$, hence appropriate basis transformation is needed to re-express them in the flux basis. \end{itemize}

 Note further that the zero-mode subspace can be conveniently replaced by any other exactly degenerate eigenspace of $\Okin$ to determine scars residing inside the same.
 In that case, only the ordered basis $\mathcal{B}_{\Okin}$ have to be rearranged, all the subsequent steps will remain valid.
+This same procedure, therefore, works to identify both type-I and type-IIIA scars.
+Type-IIIB and type-IIIC scars can be identified straightforwardly by inspection of the eigenspectrum of $\Okin$ to search for eigenvalues that are non-zero integers or irrational numbers which square to an integer (up to machine precision).
+Identification of type-II scars is considerably more subtle: after the aforementioned types are classified, the remaining anomalous states (with low $S_{L/2}$ and total energy $\lambda \Zpot$) are decomposed in eigenbasis of $\Okin$ after which the amplitudes are rescaled separately such that the amplitude of a particular zero (nonzero) mode is chosen to stay unchanged with $\lambda$.
+The amplitudes of the other zero (nonzero) modes are rescaled accordingly.
+If all these amplitudes stay invariant with $\lambda$ after this procedure, then such eigenstates are classified as type-II scars.